gpuwangge/VulkanPlatform/README.md

 Prepare:
 1. Install Vulkan
 1. Install CMake
-1. Setup GLFW
+1. Setup GLFW (Or use SDL at your preference)
 1. Setup GLM
-1. Download other thirdparty headers: stb_image.h and tiny_obj_loader.h (I already put both files in the "thirdparty" folder in this repo)
+1. [Optional] Download other thirdparty headers: stb_image.h and tiny_obj_loader.h (I already put both files in the "thirdparty" folder in this repo)
 ### for all samples
 mkdir build
 cd build